 It is best to harvest the cells when the animal is young because as they age the number of viable stem cells, within the adipose tissue, decreases.
 This is not to say that older pets do not have enough cells to treat the conditions they may suffer from, this just means you get more stem cells per gram of adipose from younger pets.
 For example, a 13-year-old dog treated in-clinic for osteoarthritis that banked cells after treatment had 17.7 million cells/g whereas a 1-year-old dog that harvested adipose during a spay procedure had 212.3 million cells/g.
 The 13-year-old dog was treated successfully for osteoarthritis and still had 7 doses of therapy left for later use.
-This will most likely be more than enough to last his lifetime, but the younger dog has 12 doses of therapy that are 4x as potent and she will be able to use this throughout her life to treat many of the most common conditions we see in our pets.
+This will most likely be more than enough to last his lifetime, but the younger dog has 12 doses of therapy that are 4x as potent and he will be able to use this throughout her life, treating many of the most common conditions we see in our pets.

 By banking stem cells you are buying your pet a unique life insurance policy.
 If your pet is young, by the time they are aging and starting to develop problems, many of them will be able to be cured, using the stem cells you harvested when they were a puppy.
 This therapy will allow us in the future of veterinary medicine to provide our pets with an extended quality of life, not just an extended quantity of life.

 - Renal Failure